 - Ensure that the classroom environment is as effective as possible

-All Authentic Learning Experiences are created throughout the year using these guiding principles.
+All authentic learning experiences are created throughout the year using these guiding principles.

-- What have the children been wondering about?
+- What were the children wondering?

 - What do the children already know?